 In AnQiCMS template development, we often encounter situations where we need to display different content based on different conditions.
-Beginners may tend to use a large number of{% if 条件 %}The statement, as the project requirements grow, these conditional judgments are nested layer by layer, and it will soon make the template difficult to read and maintain, and even hide potential logical errors.Code readability once decreased, not only will the development efficiency be affected, but the future feature iteration and problem debugging will also become extremely difficult.
+Beginners may tend to use a lot of{% if 条件 %}The statement, as the project requirements grow, these conditional judgments are nested layer by layer, and it will soon make the template difficult to read, maintain, and even hide potential logical errors.Once code readability decreases, not only will the development efficiency be affected, but the future feature iteration and problem troubleshooting will also become extremely difficult.

-It is fortunate that AnQiCMS, based on the Django-like template engine of the Go language, provides a rich set of features, which we can use to effectively avoidifThe excessive nesting of statements makes template code clear and elegant.
+幸运的是,AnQiCMS is based on a Go language Django-like template engine that provides rich features, and we can use these tools to effectively avoid ifOverly nested statements make template code clear and elegant.

-For example, if you need to determine whether a document is recommended, pinned, and belongs to a specific category, the traditional way might be as follows:
+For example, if you need to determine whether a document is recommended, pinned, and belongs to a specific category, the traditional way might be something like this:

 {% if archive.Flag contains "c" and archive.Flag contains "h" and archive.CategoryId == 10 %}